oskitone/scout/assembly_guide/docs/change-the-arduino-code.md

 * Does the ATmega328 have a [bootloader](https://docs.arduino.cc/retired/hacking/software/Bootloader/) on it?
 * Is the chip all the way in its socket at the correct orientation?
+* Do you have the right Arduino libraries installed?
 * Confirm the Scout powers up and operates with just the cable (and Scout's power switch off!).
 * Are you using one of the [known good](#required-equipment) FTDI cables?
 Confirm it's plugged in with green/black sides correctly.
 * In the Arduino IDE, confirm you've got the right board selected, and try different ports.